TheJumpCloud/support/ADMU/ReadMe.md

 ![image42](https://github.com/TheJumpCloud/support/blob/master/ADMU/images/img_42.png)

  Applications that are installed and ran from the appdata directory may not migrate fully.
 E.g. Onedrive & Microsoft Teams.
-This may result in the need to resync or reinstall for the new profile.
+This may result in the need to resync, reinstall or update shortcuts for the new profile.

  After converting the account, outlooks .ost offline cache file must be recreated and the account re-logged into.
 However the office activation and association should still be present but require a reauth.